logo

 Replacing Kademlia for finding peers in the face of enemy entryist action is a big project, though libp2p seems to have taken the essential step of identifying peers by their public key, rather than IP and port address.

 Their distributed hash table (kad-dht) seems to be very much a work in progress.
 Checking their implementations page for the status of various libp2p components, everything seems to be very much a work in progress.
 Some things are implemented in some languages which are not implemented in other languages.
 Rust has hole punching, C++ does not.
 But C++ has a whole lot of stuff that Rust does not.
 And their documentation on kad-dht has its page blank.
-On the other hand, ipfs works, and polkadot works.
+On the other hand, ipfs works, and Polkadot works.
 So, something is usable. libp2p-peer not implemented in C++, but is implemented in rust, and is implemented in browser javascript.

 libp2p is a pile of odds and ends and a framework for gluing them together.